merely-useful/py-rse/index.md

 > More recently, a simple calculation mistake in a paper by Reinhart and Rogoff
 > contributed to making the financial crash of 2008 even worse
 > for millions of people [@Borw2013].
+> Testing helps to catch errors like these.

 Here's the current structure of our Zipf's Law project files: